 top of page

-Salmon diet & growth across the shifting habitat mosaic
+Diet & growth variation across shifting habitat mosaics

-Diverse freshwater and estuarine habitats support a variety of fish life history types and gives rise to differing growth and feeding opportunities.
-We hypothesize that this variation increases the resilience of native fish species (e.g. by broadening the window over which juvenile salmon enter the ocean), but this is rarely empirically tested.
-Using otolith and soft tissue isotope clocks we are estimating the frequency, residence time, and relative success (condition, diet, and growth rate) of juvenile salmon using non-natal habitats, and linking this to variation in adult production.
+Diverse habitats give rise to differing growth and feeding opportunities.
+We hypothesize that this variation increases the resilience of species (e.g. by broadening the phenological windows), but this is rarely empirically tested.
+Using stable isotope ratios we are estimating the habitat use, diet, phenology and relative success (condition, growth rate) of fish and cephalopods across freshwater and estuarine habitat mosaics and seascapes and linking this to variation in adult production and fisheries.

 Robinson, A. H.; Safran, S. M.; Beagle, J.; Grossinger, R. M.; Grenier, J. Letitia; Askevold, R. A. 2014.
 A Delta Transformed: Ecological Functions, Spatial Metrics, and Landscape Change in the Sacramento-San Joaquin Delta.
 SFEI Contribution No. 729.
 San Francisco Estuary Institute - Aquatic Science Center: Richmond, CA

 Dana Myers (UC Davis undergraduate student assistant) dissecting juvenile salmon and identifying gut contents